sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 `version = 0.001`

-Once you've fixed up both files, try to build the module again.
+Once you've fixed up both files, try to build the distribution again.
 If you did everything right, Zilla monster will please you with a new distribution.
 Super duper!